Baltic Shorts Residency

 Dirsė studied a BA in Film and Music at Brunel University (London) where he worked on interdisciplinary art projects and festivals with students and lecturers.
 A psychogeography module taught there by the British novelist and intellectual Will Self had a great influence on his work and exploring the city as a character was the basis of imagery for his multimedia performance “This Order Goes Wrong”.
 In 2014 he moved to Paris, where he worked as a director and editor, along with completing a master’s in Film Directing at Université Paris 8.
 After 10 years abroad he returned to Vilnius and is finishing his first Lithuanian short film Reminiscence, which was presented at Baltic Pitching Forum 2021.

-Latvian scriptwriter and an upcoming film director Monta Gāgane will join the residency with her new drama/comedy Ainas which tells the story of a young woman going on a trip with boyfriend and his family.
+Latvian scriptwriter and an upcoming film director Monta Gāgane joined the residency with her new drama/comedy Ainas which tells the story of a young woman going on a trip with boyfriend and his family.
 Not long after she understands that in order to overcome loneliness, she must walk away from her most romantic and seemingly successful relationship.

 Monta Gāgane obtained a BA degree in Philosophy at the University of Latvia and a MA degree in Audio-visual arts: Movie Directing and Producing at the Latvian Academy of Culture.
 She has also finished practical and theoretical courses in analogue and contemporary photography.
 She is a co-writer of the 2020 Latvian feature film The Pit which earned numerous plaudits at home and abroad.

-The third BSR participant is Spanish born director and computer animator Ernesto Redondo Vergara who has been living in Estonia for more than 10 years.
+The third BSR participant was Spanish born director and computer animator Ernesto Redondo Vergara who has been living in Estonia for more than 10 years.
 The short fiction film Augmented Dissonance is a dystopian story that touches upon topics such as social immigration that revolves around a xenophobic man who discovers his true self.

 Vergara has studied in Spain, Cuba and Estonia and has graduated in Audio Visual Media at Tallinn’s Baltic Film School.
 He has directed three short fiction films including 2022’s Feetless Shoes which is currently travelling the festival circuit.